plandes/flex-compile/README.md

   * Buffer New Mode: Compiler instance of `flex-compile-display-buffer-new-mode`.
   * Kill Buffer Clean: If non-nil kill the buffer on clean.
   * Output Clear: Whether or not to clear comint buffer after a compilation.
+  * Prompt Kill Repl Buffer: If non-`nil` then prompt to kill a REPL buffer on clean.
   * Start Directory: The directory for starting the compilation.